|

 every week during the year.
 The November 3d entry is The Frost-Flower

 as it appears on Helianthemum Canadense.
-He notes it has three distinct
+He notes it has three

-the stem, bursting the bark asunder, and fashioned into all sorts of
+from the stem, bursting the bark asunder, and fashioned into all sorts of

 whimsical feathery curls and flanges and ridges.
 It is often quite